2621 Raymond Drive, St Charles, MO, USA

 Therapeutic Ultrasound

-Therapeutic ultrasound is utilized for injuries related to most soft tissues, joints and muscle spasms.
+Therapeutic ultrasound is utilized for injuries related to most soft tissues, joints, and muscle spasms.
 While it shares the same name, this ultrasound is not the same as that used diagnostically to screen the body internally.
+What is Therapeutic Ultrasound?
+Ultrasound emits small sound waves at an extremely high frequency that is out of

 Custom Orthotics